mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             });
           };
         ```
         **Note 2**: Cosine similarity did not work on our T2 Micro EC2 instance as the model uses too much memory on the server despite working when hosting locally.
-Thus, instead, we use Jaccard similarity when deploying as seen in the below code:
+To look at our code for Cosine similarity, please refer to the `cosineSimilarityImplementation` branch.
+Instead, we use Jaccard similarity when deploying as seen in the below code:
     - **Jaccard Similarity**
       ```javascript
         export const jaccardSimilarity = (str1: string, str2: string): number => {